 But when we start believing that ours are the only right and others are in the wrong side, that is when trouble begins.

-In his book, Man’s Search for Meaning, neurologist Viktor E. Frankl acknowledged each one’s life path as unique and irreplaceable.
+In his book, Man’s Search for Meaning, neurologist Viktor E. Frankl acknowledges each one’s life path as unique and irreplaceable.

 “Everyone has his own specific vocation or mission in life; everyone must carry out a concrete assignment that demands fulfillment.
 Therein he cannot be replaced, nor can his life be repeated, thus, everyone’s task is unique as his specific opportunity to implement it.”